Study of Isothermal Compressibility and Speed of Sound in the Hadronic Matter Formed in Heavy-Ion Collision using

 With an aim towards understanding the system produced in the heavy-ion collision, we have made an attempt to study some thermodynamic response functions such as isothermal compressibility and speed of sound.
-Since, transverse momentum spectra carries information about the system, we have analyzed spectra of charged hadrons at three different LHC energies using the unified formalism and used the extracted value of thermodynamical parameters to study the isothermal compressibility and speed of sound.
-The \pte-spectra of charged hadrons produced in \pb collision at $2.76$ TeV, $5.02$ TeV and $Xe-Xe$ collision at 5.44 TeV are taken with \pt range upto 5 $GeV/c$.
-We have estimated the value of $\kappa_T/V$ and $c_s^2$ and studied their variation as a function of charge particle multiplicity.
-We observed that while the values of $\kappa_T/V$ decreases with respect to increase in multiplicity, the values of $c_s^2$ approaches to 1/3.\\ These estimation of $\kappa_T/V$ and $c_s^2$ using unified formalism represent that the medium tends to move toward a near-ideal behavior with an increase in charge particle multiplicity.
-In conclusion, the extracted values points toward the creation of a near-ideal medium in high energy collision and the system approach the ideal behavior as we move from peripheral to the central collision.
+Since transverse momentum spectra carries information about the system, we have analyzed spectra of charged hadrons at three different LHC energies using the unified formalism and used the extracted value of thermodynamical parameters to study the isothermal compressibility and speed of sound.
+The~\pte-spectra of charged hadrons produced in \pb collision at $2.76$ TeV, $5.02$ TeV and $Xe-Xe$ collision at 5.44 TeV are taken with \pts range upto 5 $GeV/c$.
+We have estimated the value of $\kappa_T/V$ and $c_s^2$ and studied their variation as a function of charged particle multiplicity.
+We observed that while the value of $\kappa_T/V$ decreases with respect to increase in multiplicity, the~values of $c_s^2$ approaches to 1/3.

+These estimations of $\kappa_T/V$ and $c_s^2$ using unified formalism represent that the medium tends to move toward a near-ideal behavior with an increase in charged particle multiplicity.
+In~conclusion, we have presented the theoretical formalism to study some of the thermodynamical response functions within the unified statistical framework discussed in the Ref.~\cite{Gupta:2020naz}.
+The~extracted values point toward the creation of a near-ideal medium in high-energy collision and the system approach the ideal behavior as we move from peripheral to the central~collision.